Skip to content

 How does LibreNMS use MIBs?

-LibreNMS does not parse MIBs to discover sensors for devices.
-LibreNMS uses static discovery definitions written in YAML or PHP.
-Therefore, updating a MIB alone will not improve OS support, the definitions must be updated.
-LibreNMS only uses MIBs to make OIDs easier to read.
+LibreNMS does not parse MIBs to discover the sensors of a device.
+LibreNMS uses static discovery definitions in YAML or PHP.
+An update of a MIB alone therefore does not improve the OS support.
+The definitions also need an update.
+LibreNMS uses MIBs only to make OIDs easier to read.

 Why do I get blank pages sometimes in the WebUI?

-You can enable debug information by setting APP_DEBUG=true in your .env.
-(Do not leave this enabled, it could leak private data)
+To enable debug information, set APP_DEBUG=true in your .env file.
+Do not leave this setting enabled, because it can leak private data.

 Why do I not see any graphs?